laoyigrace/python-subjectclient/doc/source/index.rst

-Python bindings to the OpenStack Nova API
+Python bindings to the OpenStack Subject API
 =========================================

-This is a client for OpenStack Nova API.
+This is a client for OpenStack Subject API.
 There's :doc:`a Python API
 <api>` (the :mod:`subjectclient` module), and a :doc:`command-line script
 <shell>` (installed as :program:`subject`).
 Each implements the entire
-OpenStack Nova API.
+OpenStack Subject API.

 You'll need credentials for an OpenStack cloud that implements the Compute API, such as TryStack, HP, or Rackspace, in order to use the subject client.